AdityaAgg/Insight-Systems-Puzzle/systems_puzzle_steps.md

 ~1.
 Understand why query.all() didn't work where as iterating through model list did.~
   * Because \_\_repr\_\_ function is not defined appropriately in the items class and that is what is used when printing a list.
 Defined to     instead to return object.

 ~2.
 Return results as json list.~

 2. Understand flask and sqlalchemy a bit more.

-3. Understand why port 5001 doesn't need to be changed to 5000 for the .yml file and dockerfile.
+~3.
+Understand why port 5001 doesn't need to be changed to 5000 for the .yml file and dockerfile.~
+  * While I am not sure I am comfortable with every detail just yet, the exposing of port 5001 in the DockerFile seems extraneous.
+EXPOSE is supposed to make a port visible to the external network.
+However the flask app should not be visible to the external network and instead should be accessed through nginx.
+Nonetheless, I also realized I could change the flask app to run on port 5001 instead of port 5000 and revert the nginx configuration file back to its original state.
+The intent of the original author seems to put the docker application on port 5001 and thus I have made this modification.